StarChart-Labs/corona-ide/README.md

 A exploratory project to build a lighter, simpler Java IDE - or learn trying!

 Many IDEs try to handle many languages and a large range of features.
-Corona's aim is to present the most important tools and allow developer's to simply focus on writing things.
+Corona IDE's aim is to present the most important tools and allow developer's to simply focus on writing things.
+Most importantly, it aims to do all this in a portable manner which can be setup by a new contributor quickly and easily.

 ## Contributing

-Corona is currently in the data-gathering phase of development.
-We welcome any use cases and feature suggestions!

-As we are just beginning, the main focus is intended to be on tools and features which have a significant impact on the ability of developers to smoothly go about doing what needs doing
+Corona IDE is currently in pre-alpha development - basic functionality is still being implemented.

+### Basic Requirements

+Pull requests should include:

+- Minimum side-effect changes
+- Documented methods, classes, etc
+- Tests (where possible)
+- Changelog entries

+### Libraries Used

+Corona IDE is currently written against Java 1.8.
+Testing used the TestNG framework, and the mock testing library of choice is mockito

+### Development Environment Setup

+Until Corona IDE reaches general availability with required features, it will be developed within Eclipse.
+It is recommended to create an isolated workspace for Corona IDE.
+You should also import the standard Corona IDE formatting and save settings from eclipseConfiguration:

+- `Java > CodeStyle > Cleanup` is imported from cleanup.xml
+- `Java > CodeStyle > Formatter` is imported from codeformatter.xml
+- `Java > CodeStyle > Code Templates` is imported from codetemplates.xml

+It is also recommended to turn on "save actions", under the Java Editor settings, to format saved lines and perform other cleanup operations

+Once settings are configured, use the Eclipse Gradle IDE plug-in (we are currently using STS) to import all projects from the root of the repository